moq-wg/moq-requirements/draft-gruessing-moq-requirements.md

 We would also like to thank Suhas Nandakumar for his presentation, "Progressing MOQ" {{Prog-MOQ}}, at the October 2022 MOQ virtual interim meeting.
 We used his outline as a starting point for the Requirements section ({{req-sec}}).

 We would also like to thank Cullen Jennings for suggesting that we distinguish between interactive and live streaming use cases based on the users' perception, rather than quantitative measurements.
+In addition we would also like to thank Lucas Pardue, Alan Frindell, and Bernard Aboba for their reviews of the document.

 James Gruessing would also like to thank Francesco Illy and Nicholas Book for their part in providing the needed motivation.